Transfer Money From Singapore To Malaysia. Cheap And Fast Ways To Send Money Abroad.

 Join over 100,000 monthly users saving thousands by finding and comparing exchange rates and fees for their next international transfers.

-What is the cheapest way to transfer money to Malaysia?
+What is the cheapest way to transfer money from Singapore to Malaysia?

 - Wise: 12.3 SGD

 Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the SGD/MYR interbank rate is 3.2475.
-Whenever you compare fees for transferring money to Malaysia, it can pay off to look at the exchange rate they offer.
+Right now, the SGD/MYR interbank rate is 3.2438.
+Whenever you compare fees for transferring money from Singapore to Malaysia, it can pay off to look at the exchange rate they offer.

 Pricing data is collected from providers' websites, and the fee is calculated by factoring in the total cost (the transfer fee plus exchange rate margin).

-What is the fastest way to transfer money to Malaysia?
+What is the fastest way to transfer money from Singapore to Malaysia?

 Providers in the table typically take: